 So, what’s my plan you might ask?
 Well, my husband and I’ve decided that we’re cool with our five-year delay plan.
 Allow me to explain.

 My husband and I agreed to start contributing to 529 accounts for both kids when they turn five.
 Don’t ask for my reasoning.
 It’s a simple matter of managing the budget and doing what works for us to alleviate the strain of balancing too many financial obligations at once.

 I’m making my expectations known up front and both of my children will know they are responsible for a significant portion of their education.

 Parents shouldn’t feel obligated to foot the bill for their kid’s higher education.
 If they can, by all means do it if you want to, but no one should risk retirement because Jr and Missy wants to go to college.

-You can always borrow for college (although, I would strongly advise exhausting all other avenues); however, you can’t borrow money for retirement.
+You can always borrow from student loan lenders (although, I would strongly advise exhausting all other avenues); however, you can’t borrow money for retirement.

 I’ve seen many of my family members be forced into early retirement because of health-related issues (basically receiving SSDI benefits) and the medical costs and the increased cost of living is not something you want to deal with during your glory years or while you’re sick.